NEW DETAILS: IDs released in double-fatal crash following Troy police chase

 Mar.
 31—A police chase that ended in a double-fatal crash in Miami County Tuesday morning stemmed from a warrant for a suspect wanted for felonious assault and child abuse/endangering, according to Troy police.

-The driver of a fleeing car, identified by Troy police as Jalen Alexander, 19, and the driver of the other vehicle struck, identified as Chelsey Vollmer, 32, were both pronounced dead at the scene.
+The driver of the fleeing red 2011 Jeep Cherokee was identified by Troy police as Jalen T. Alexander, 19.
+He and the driver of the silver 2019 Volkswagen struck, identified as Chelsey R. Vollmer, 32, were both pronounced dead at the scene.
 Miami County Coroner Dr. Bill Ginn said Alexander was from Troy and Vollmer from Dayton.

 "The officer was aware that the suspect was in possession of a 9mm Glock pistol when stopped by Troy officers on March 7," read a release from Troy police.

-The officer attempted to stop the vehicle, but the suspect fled, eventually going south on state Route 202.
+The officer attempted to stop the Jeep, but the suspect fled, eventually going south on state Route 202.

-The Miami County Sheriff's Office attempted to stop the car using stop sticks at the intersection of state Route 202 and Ross Road.
+The Miami County Sheriff's Office attempted to stop the car using tire deflation devices at the intersection of state Route 202 and Ross Road.
 However, the suspect continued on until he crashed into another car at U.S. 40 in Bethel Twp.

-A passenger in the suspect's vehicle was taken to Miami Valley Hospital and Vollmer's infant daughter in the second vehicle was taken to Dayton Children's Hospital.
+A passenger in the suspect's vehicle, identified as Tashaya Tipton, 19, of Troy, was taken to Miami Valley Hospital, and Vollmer's infant daughter in the second vehicle was taken to Dayton Children's Hospital, both suffering from serious injuries, according to the Ohio State Highway Patrol's Piqua Post, which is investigating the crash.

 "We had to extricate victims out of the cars," Bethel Twp.
 Fire Chief Andy Erhart said.
 "Once the extrications were complete the transports to the hospital took place."

+Preliminary investigation shows that the Jeep was traveling south on state Route 202 at a high rate of speed when it struck the Volkswagen headed east on U.S. 40.
+The impact from the collision caused the Jeep to veer off the left side of the road and strike a utility pole before coming to rest on its wheels off the right side of the road.

-A utility pole was also hit, breaking a power line.
-AES Ohio crews, formerly known as Dayton Power & Light, are on the scene to fix the pole.
-Some customers may lose power as crews work.
+Crews from AES Ohio, formerly Dayton Power & Light, responded to fix the pole, with some customers temporarily losing power as workers made repairs.

 A man who was waiting with his daughter for her school bus in the 9100 block of state Route 202 said it appeared the car was going 100 miles per hour.